AnandVadgama/AnandVadgama/README.md

 - 📚 **Learning**: Latest developments in Large Language Models and multimodal AI
 - 🛠️ **Building**: More educational implementations of state-of-the-art models
 - 🌱 **Growing**: Contributing to open-source AI/ML projects
+- 🚀 **MLOps**: Streamlining ML workflows with modern tools and practices

 ## 🌐 Connect with Me